 How to Get Started

-To get started, read more about the program and sign up for updates, including when applications are open.
+To get started, read more about the program and apply when you're ready.
 We can't wait to see you in class!